Two-sample Test using Projected Wasserstein Distance: Introduction

-Recently, kernel-based probability distances are popular in many statistical learning applications~\citep{li2017mmd, wilson2015deep, staib2019distributionally}, because of their low computational complexity and fast finite-sample convergence rate.
-A notable example is the Maximum Mean Discrepancy~(MMD), which quantifies the distance between two distributions by introducing test functions in Reproducing Kernel Hilbert Space~(RKHS).
-Several efficient two-sample tests are constructed based on MMD~\citep{Gretton12, Gretton09, Grettonnips12}.
-Although the unbiased estimate of MMD can be easily computed, and its convergence rate is fast, \citep{reddi2014decreasing} pointed out that the power of two-sample tests based on MMD decreases polynomially with an increasing dimension of target distributions.
-Some other probability distances such as Sinkhorn divergence~\citep{Bigot2017CentralLT}, $f$-divergence~\citep{kanamori2010fdivergence}, and classifier-based distances~\citep{kim2020classification} are considered for more efficient two-sample tests in high-dimensional settings.
+Several data-efficient two-sample tests~\cite{Gretton12, Gretton09, Grettonnips12} are constructed based on Maximum Mean Discrepancy~(MMD), which quantifies the distance between two distributions by introducing test functions in a Reproducing Kernel Hilbert Space~(RKHS).
+However, it is pointed out in \cite{reddi2014decreasing} that when the bandwidth is chosen based on the median heuristic, the MMD tests suffer from decaying power in high dimensions.
+Some other probability distances such as Sinkhorn divergence~\cite{Bigot2017CentralLT}, $f$-divergence~\cite{kanamori2010fdivergence}, and classifier-based distances~\cite{kim2020classification} are considered for more efficient two-sample tests in high-dimensional settings.

-In this paper, we analyze the non-parametric two-sample testing based on general \emph{integral probability metrics}~(IPM).
-Probability metrics such as MMD~\citep{Gretton12}, total variation distance~\citep{Ga1991}, and the Wasserstein distance~\citep{ramdas2015wasserstein} are the special cases of IPM.
-The quality of two-sample tests based on IPM depends on the function space's choice $\mathcal{F}$.
+In this paper, we analyze non-parametric two-sample tests based on general \emph{integral probability metrics}~(IPMs).
+Many existing tests such as \cite{Gretton12, Ga1991, ramdas2015wasserstein} are constructed based on IPMs, which can be viewed as special cases in our unified framework.
+The quality of two-sample tests based on IPM depends on the choice of the function space.
 On the one hand, it should be rich enough to claim $\mu=\nu$ if the metric vanishes.
-On the other hand, to control the type-I error, the function space should also be restrictive.
-The empirical estimate for this metric converges quickly into its expectation.
-Wasserstein distance, as a particular case of IPM, is popular in many machine learning applications.
-However, a significant challenge in utilizing the Wasserstein distance for two-sample testing is that the associated function space is complicated.
-The empirical Wasserstein distance converges at a slow rate.
-Thus its performance suffers from the {\it curse of dimensionality}.
+On the other hand, to control the type-I error, the function space should also be relatively small so that the empirical estimate of IPM decays quickly into zero.
+The Wasserstein distance, as a particular case of IPM, is popular in many machine learning applications.
+However, a significant challenge in utilizing the Wasserstein distance for two-sample tests is that the empirical Wasserstein distance converges at a slow rate due to the complexity of the associated function space.
+Thus, its performance suffers from the {\it curse of dimensionality}.